neduard/axiomofchoice/posts/2020-09-01-more-koans.md

 The point at which two meet,\
 The path between places.

-Line between ying and yang, Tao ☯️\
+Line between yin and yang, Tao ☯️\
 One God; united, one.\
 Unity, coherence, reality.\
 Brahman.\